zavolokas/Inpainting/README.md

 - an image to inpaint
 - a simitransparent image with a mask
 - optionally it takes a set of simitransparent images that define donor areas for the parts of the area to inpaint.
-- optionally is takes an instance of settings.
+- optionally it takes an instance of settings.

 > Note: the images are not GDI+ images but images in an internal format and can be obtained from GDI+ `Bitmap`s using extensions.